 Title 24, Article 91, C.R.S.
-(Construction Contracts with Public Entities)
+(Construction)

 - 2.1.
-Capital Construction See Fiscal Rule 4-1 (Capital Construction Administration). - 2.2.
-Capital Construction Project See Fiscal Rule 4-2 (Capital Construction Projects). - 2.3.
-Encumbrance See Fiscal Rule 3-1 (Commitment Vouchers).
+Capital Construction See Fiscal Rule 4-1. - 2.2.
+Capital Construction Project See Fiscal Rule 4-2. - 2.3.
+Encumbrance See Fiscal Rule 3-1.

 - 3.1.
-Carryforward of Capital Construction appropriations Any unexpended Capital Construction budget is automatically carried forward for three fiscal years (the initial fiscal year of appropriation and the subsequent two fiscal years).
+Carryforward of Capital Construction appropriations Any unexpended budget is automatically carried forward for three fiscal years (the initial fiscal year of appropriation and the subsequent two fiscal years).
 If any amount of the available appropriation is restricted, the restricted amount must be carried forward as restricted. - 3.1.1.
-At the end of the third fiscal year of a Capital Construction appropriation, the amount of a valid Encumbrance recorded on the State Financial System or on an approved State Agency or Institution of Higher Education Financial System may be carried forward until the Encumbrance has been fully liquidated. - 3.2.
+At the end of the third fiscal year of a Capital Construction appropriation, the amount of a valid encumbrance recorded on the State Financial System or on an approved State Agency or Institution of Higher Education accounting system may be carried forward until the encumbrance has been fully liquidated. - 3.2.
 Reversion of Capital Construction Appropriations Upon completion of a Capital Construction Project or the end of a Project's three-year lifecycle, whichever comes first, the amount of any unexpended/unencumbered appropriation must be reverted.